 - Peel the potatoes and cut them into ⅛-inch-thick slices.
 Place them in a pot with the milk, cream, nutmeg, mustard, and salt and simmer for 10 minutes.

-- Meanwhile, preheat the oven to 400 degrees F. Cut the clove of garlic in half and rub the cut sides around the inside of a baking dish (about 3 quarts is a good size since the milk bubbles up quite a bit when baking), then smear the butter around the inside of the dish.
+- Meanwhile, preheat the oven to 400°F / 200°C. Cut the clove of garlic in half and rub the cut sides around the inside of a 3 quart baking dish, then smear the butter around the inside of the dish.

 - Pour the potato and cream mixture into the dish and spread the potatoes out evenly.
 Bake for 35 to 40 minutes or until golden and bubbling.
 Serve hot, topped with a sprinkling of chopped parsley, if desired.